pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 - For the `importer` backend, both tikv-importer and tidb-lightning need to be deployed.
 - For the `local` or `tidb` backend, only tidb-lightning needs to be deployed.
 - For the `tidb` backend, it is recommended to import data using CustomResourceDefinition (CRD) in TiDB Operator v1.1 and later versions.
+For details, refer to [Restore Data from GCS Using TiDB Lightning](restore-from-gcs.md) or [Restore Data from S3-Compatible Storage Using TiDB Lightning](restore-from-s3.md)

 ## Deploy tikv-importer